Lecture Series

 at the West Los Angeles branch of the Department of Veterans affairs, where she ran

-a residential program for chronically homelessness veterans.
-She is the author of
+a residential program for chronically homeless veterans.
+She is the author of the

-the internationally published nonfiction book Madness: In the Trenches of America’s
+internationally published nonfiction book Madness: In the Trenches of America’s Troubled

 Today, Ms. Plate is a Senior Lecturer in the Sociology Department of Loyola Marymount University as well as a private practice telehealth counselor.
 She has been a keynote presenter for the National Association of Social Workers and has published two other nonfiction books, including one about her days as a child actress in the entertainment industry.
 She holds a B.A. from UC Berkeley and two M.A.
 Degrees (from UCLA and USC).